Orange Bowl 2018: Individual Matchups to Watch in Alabama vs. Oklahoma

 Orange Bowl 2018: Individual Matchups to Watch in Alabama vs. OklahomaDecember 22, 2018

-The 2018 Orange Bowl will showcase two of the strongest offenses in the game, pitting Heisman Trophy winner Kyler Murray against top Heisman prospect Tua Tagovailoa.
+The 2018 Orange Bowl will showcase two of the strongest offenses in the game, pitting Heisman Trophy winner Kyler Murray against Heisman runner-up Tua Tagovailoa.

-Alabama hung onto the No. 1 seed throughout the 2018 season, remaining undefeated and winning the SEC Championship in a come-from-behind win over Georgia.
-Tagovailoa suffered an ankle injury during the game that brought in Jalen Hurts to lead the comeback.
-However, Tagovailoa has reported that he should be more than fine to play in the Orange Bowl on Dec.
+Alabama hung on to the No. 1 seed throughout the 2018 season, remaining undefeated and winning the SEC Championship via a come-from-behind win over Georgia.
+Tagovailoa suffered an ankle injury during the game, which meant Jalen Hurts came in to lead the comeback.
+However, Tagovailoa has told reporters that he should be fine to play in the Orange Bowl on Dec.
 29.

 AL.com sports @aldotcomSports